The Dallas Cowboys can effectively put their regular season on ice with a win on Sunday

 Based on what Dallas needs to secure a playoff berth throughout Week 15 (see the list right here) it is unlikely that they do so over the next couple of days.
 Reality is that the Cowboys will likely have to wait until Week 16 for full confirmation that they will be one of the 14 teams in the NFL’s coveted tournament, but they can earn a spot in it for all intents and purposes this week.

-The way that Dallas can just about punch their playoff ticket this week is with a win against the New York Giants.
-Victory in New York (New Jersey, whatever) would make it 10 on the season and create a world where the possibilities of not making the playoffs would be completely microscopic.
+The way that Dallas can just about punch their playoff ticket this week is with a win against the New York Giants, who they are 10.5-point favorites over, according to DraftKings Sportsbook, Victory in New York (New Jersey, whatever) would make it 10 on the season and create a world where the possibilities of not making the playoffs would be completely microscopic.

 It is true that the Cowboys offense is struggling right now and that is obviously a reason for some concern.
 For what it’s worth, SB Nation Reacts users feel pretty good about the direction that the team is headed in these days as evidenced by this week’s data, and that obviously includes the last month and change where the offense hasn’t exactly been on fire.